bloomberg/blazingmq/README.md

 communication.

-BlazingMQ's back-end (message brokers) has been implemented in C++, and client libraries are available in C++, Java, and Python (the Python SDK will be published shortly as open source too!).
+BlazingMQ's back-end (message brokers) has been implemented in C++, and client libraries are available in C++, Java, and Python.

 BlazingMQ is an actively developed project and has been battle-tested in production at Bloomberg for 8+ years.